 We are indebted to Julie Godson who designed the event poster.
 We should also like to thank Tim Ellis and Stella Carr of Hybrid Arts for their help in the promotion of this event.

-We're also very grateful to the Campaign to Protect Rural England (CPRE) and the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trusts (BBOWT) for their help with publicity this year.
+We're also very grateful to the Campaign to Protect Rural England (CPRE) for their help with publicity this year.
 They'll be at the event too, so please say hello to them!

 We often receive requests for copies of the poster to help publicise the event.
 You can download a PDF copy here.
 We are really grateful for this support from the community, so thank you!